mansim07/dataplex-labs/lab2-data-security/README.md

-### 2.4.
+### 2.5.
+Analyze Dataplex Audit Data

 Go to BigQuery and perform analysis on the audit data to analyze and report

  - Open BigQuery UI, change the processing location to us-central1 and execute the below query after replacing the ${PROJECT_ID}
     ```bash